ArchiveBox/docs/Setting-up-Authentication.md

 > [!CAUTION]
 > We recommend sticking to header-based authentication and not using this method unless you deeply understand the CSRF/CORS security risks.
-> This method is mostly useful when testing the API from external apps where CSRF/CORS is not a concern (e.g. `wget`, `curl`), or browser devtools during testing.
+> This method is mostly useful when accessing the API from external apps where CSRF/CORS is not a concern (e.g. `wget`, `curl`, Postman, etc.).

 > Browsers enforce that requests made to the ArchiveBox API from *other domains* will not include any session cookies by default.
 This is is an [important security principle](https://docs.djangoproject.com/en/5.0/ref/csrf/) that protects you from API requests being initiated from JS served to users on websites you don't control (aka CSRF/CORS attacks).
 >